-- The petty cash custodian shall exchange the cheque for cash with the Revenue Taxation division or the employees’ bank.
+- The petty cash custodian shall exchange the cheque for cash at the employees’ bank.

 - Petty cash floats are subject to periodic audits.

-- Petty cash funds used as change float should not need replenishment, unless they do not total the original float amount, then replenishment of the float will be charged to the responsible department.
+- Petty cash funds used as change float should not need replenishment.
+If they do not total the original float amount the issue will be reviewed by Accounting and the custodian’s manager, and any unreconciled balances will be charged to the responsible department.

-- Any fraudulent activity shall be reported immediately to the Manager, Accounting Operations.
+- Any fraudulent activity shall be reported immediately to the Manager of Accounting.

-- Annually at year end, the custodians will complete and sign a “Certificate of Cash Funds” (Appendix D) to confirm the value of the petty cash funds and to acknowledge reading and understanding this procedure.
-Should the total of the cash and requisitions not equal the approved fund balance, an adjustment will be done at year end to reflect actual amounts and will be charged to the responsible department.
+- Annually at year end, the custodians will complete and sign a ‘Certificate of Cash Funds’ to confirm the value of the petty cash funds and to acknowledge reading and understanding this procedure.
+Should the total of the cash and requisitions not equal the approved fund balance, the issue will be reviewed by Accounting and the custodian’s manager, and any unreconciled balances will be charged to the responsible department.

 Closing petty cash fund

-- To close a petty cash fund, a final “Petty Cash Reimbursement” form must be completed in order to expense all reimbursements made
+- To close a petty cash fund, a final “Petty Cash Reimbursement” form must be completed to expense all reimbursements made.

-- Accounting Operations will treat this as a journal entry and not an accounts payable entry.
+- Accounting will treat this as a journal entry and not an accounts payable entry.

-Any cash remaining in the fund must be returned to Accounting Operations to deposit to the bank and eliminate the petty cash fund.
+Any cash remaining in the fund must be returned to Finance to deposit to the bank and eliminate the petty cash fund.

 The following are responsible for: